-The message continues to flash until the temperature is reduced and the cutout is reset.

-The cutout has two modes - automatic reset and manual reset.
-The mode determines how the cutout is reset which allows the bath to heat up again.
-When in automatic mode, the cutout resets itself as soon as the temperature is lowered below the cutout set-point.
-With manual reset mode the cutout must be reset by the operator after the temperature falls below the set-point.
+The message will continue to flash until the temperature is reduced and the cutout is reset.
+The cut-out has two modes - automatic reset and manual reset.
+The mode determines how the cut-out is reset which allows the bath to heat up again.
+When in automatic mode, the cut-out will reset itself as soon as the temperature is lowered below the cut-out set-point.
+With manual reset mode the cut-out must be reset by the operator after the temperature falls below the set-point.

-When the cutout is active and the cutout mode is set to manual ("reset") then the display will flash "[ub-oub]" until the user resets the cutout.
-To access the reset cutout function press the "SET" button.
+When the cut-out is active and the cut-out mode is set to manual ("reset") then the display will flash "cut-out" until the user resets the cut-out.
+To access the reset cut-out function press the "SET" button.

-SET Access cutout reset function
+Access cut-out reset function